Configure a Site Recovery Manager Environment for vVol-based Storage Discovery

 Identify the FlashArrays you would like to register, in this case flasharray-m50-1 and flasharray-m50-2:

 If they are not there, click Add and authenticate them.
 If they are select one and click Register Storage Providers.

-Enter in administrative credentials to the FlashArray (recommendation is to create a specific account) and choose the vCenter you would like to register this FlashArray with.
+Enter in administrative credentials to the FlashArray (the recommendation is to create a specific VASA service account) and choose the vCenter you would like to register this FlashArray with.
 You may register it with multiple in this list, but it is recommended to only register it with vCenters that need vVol storage from that array.